 Note: If you experienced the same event more than once, then to gain a more accurate total, add the score again for each extra occurrence of the event.

-If you find that you are at a moderate or high level of risk, then an obvious first thing to do is to try to avoid future life crises.
+If you find that you're at a moderate or high level of risk, then an obvious first thing to do is to try to avoid future life crises.

-While this is clearly easier said than done, you can usually avoid moving house, for example, close to when you retire, or when one of your children goes off to college; you can learn conflict resolution skills to minimize conflict with other people; you can avoid taking on new obligations or engaging with new programs of study; and you can take things easy, and look after yourself.
+While this is clearly easier said than done, you can usually avoid moving house, for example, close to when you retire, or when one of your children goes off to college.
+Or you can learn conflict resolution skills to minimize conflict with other people.

-Some scientists have suggested that the Holmes and Rahe Stress Scale is weak in certain areas.
-For example, some feel that different cultural groups react differently to different life events.
+Some critics have suggested that the Holmes and Rahe Stress Scale is weak in certain areas.
+For instance, some believe that different cultural groups react differently to different life events.

-One study compared scores of Americans with those of Malaysians.
-Interestingly, Malaysians had different attitudes toward breaking the law and toward relationships than the Americans did, meaning that their experience of stress was different at the same score.
+In one example of this, a study compared American and Malaysian participants.
+Interestingly, the Malaysians' attitudes toward breaking the law and toward relationships were different overall from those of the Americans studied, meaning that their experience of stress was different, even though they had the same score.

-Warning: Stress can cause severe health problems and, in extreme cases, can cause death.
-While these stress management techniques have been shown to have a positive effect on reducing stress, they are for guidance only, and readers should take the advice of suitably qualified health professionals if they have any concerns over stress-related illnesses or if stress is causing significant or persistent unhappiness.
+Stress can cause severe health problems and, in extreme cases, death.
+While these stress-management techniques have been shown to have a positive effect on reducing stress, they are for guidance only, and readers should take the advice of suitably qualified health professionals if they have any concerns over stress-related illnesses, or if stress is causing significant or persistent unhappiness.
 Health professionals should also be consulted before any major change in diet or levels of exercise.